Hurricane Laura didn’t cause pollution in Louisiana town. It just added to it.

 The people of Mossville have also been fleeing water they fear is contaminated, foul-smelling air, and fear of sickness from the factories that dominate the town’s outer edge.
 Increasingly devastating storms, starting with Katrina in 2005, have also prodded some to pull up stakes.

 And others left for the money.
-SASOL, which operates the Lake Charles Chemical Complex that looms over the town, has been buying out residents to make way for an $11 billion plant expansion.
+Sasol, which operates the Lake Charles Chemical Complex that looms over the town, has been buying out residents to make way for an $11 billion plant expansion.

 David Braxton, a 56-year-old meat smoker at the Heaven on Earth BBQ and Seafood restaurant in a small brick building, one of the last small businesses in town, said few residents remain.
 He rode his bicycle to the tiny barbecue joint to check on it on Friday.